ge419/cellsociety/README.md

  * Noteworthy Features:

-Runs Conway's Game of Life and the Spreading Fire simulations.
+Runs Conway's Game of Life and the Spreading Fire simulations, displays pie graph of current cells.

 ### Assignment Impressions